Med Trip — April 2026

 Routing considerations

-Advisory only — verify against fresher GFS/ECMWF runs and local METAR/buoy obs before each leg.
+Advisory only — verify against your own obs and the next model cycle before committing to each leg.